ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 * 4) The access token is used to access the protected resource in the external authorization domain.

-The claims of a JWT-SVID for example looks like this.
+The claims of a JWT-SVID for example look like this:

 ~~~json
 {
   "aud": [